ethereum/homestead-guide/old-docs-for-reference/main-wiki.rst/Middleware-and-Dapp-Project-Ideas.rst

 score", they can make this query, receive the result, verify the proof, and then display it.

-This system could then be used by many other dapps on ethereum, including financial contract using price feeds and arbitration.
+This system could then be used by many other ÐApps on ethereum, including financial contract using price feeds and arbitration.

 Financial Derivatives Market
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Essentially, a polished, working dapp that allows users to make options
+Essentially, a polished, working ÐApp that allows users to make options
 on any ethereum asset, and derivatives (eg. CFDs) on any ethereum price
 feed.
 This should support "multisig price feeds": choosing multiple data
 feed contract addresses that support a particular ticker symbol, and